Policies and Frequently Asked Questions

 - Most electronic copies are scanned from print volumes in the UW Libraries collection and converted to pdf for easy access.
+These files are usually 300 dpi and grayscale.
 It will be a good representation of what the page looks like, but the text will not be searchable.
 It may also include some of the flaws that are present in the original volume including the curvature of the page as the volume is opened, gutter shadows, and hints of text that shows through from the back side of a page.
 You may even see an occasional scanned image of someone's hand holding the original as flat as possible to get a good scan.
 We do our best to minimize the flaws and give you the best scan possible, but it will never look as good as a document that was "born digital."

 - It is often OK to make a small number of print copies to share with non-UW colleagues.

 - Books that are owned by other libraries may be requested through interlibrary loan at your public library.
 You may also request articles through your public library.
-Most public libraries provice interlibrary loan at minimal cost to you.
+Most public libraries provide interlibrary loan at minimal cost to you.